oldu73/doc/docs/javascript/training/16-project-blog/aws-02-create-item.md

 ### Test it remotely

-Browse to `AWS Amplify` and click on your application.
+Push code and observe automatic deployment when you browse to `AWS Amplify` and click on your application.

-Push code and observe automatic deployment.

 Browse to [aws hosted application](https://aws-to-doc.d2nxetbv9qp6jv.amplifyapp.com/)